weakish/weakish.github.com/borg.md

 ## Compression

+    borg create --compression TYPE

 Default is no compression.

-- fast repo storage and some compression: `--compression lz4`
+- fast repo storage and some compression: `lz4`
-- less fast repo storage and a bit more compression: `--compression zlib`
+- less fast repo storage and a bit more compression: `zlib`
-- very slow repo storage and high compression: `--compression lzma`
+- very slow repo storage and high compression: `lzma`

 ## Encryption